moliver28/research-handbook/content/handbook/engineering/development/ops/verify/runner/_index.md

 Following the design and validation phases, the problem should already be broken down into the quickest change possible to improve the user's outcome and be ready for a more detailed review by engineering before moving to the [build track](/handbook/product-development-flow/#build-track).

-Once the PM intends to prioritize the issue for the next milestone, the `~"workflow::planning breakdown"` label is applied and the EM will assign a developer to further break down and apply weights to that work so that the issue can be `~"workflow::ready for development"`.
+Once the PM intends to prioritize the issue for the next milestone, the {{< label name="workflow::planning breakdown" color="#428BCA" >}} label is applied and the EM will assign a developer to further break down and apply weights to that work so that the issue can be {{< label name="workflow::ready for development" color="#428BCA" >}}.

 ### Release